-2 Many of the social work programs have agency agreements in addition to the agreements addressed in this manual.
+&lt;sup>2 Many of the social work programs have agency agreements in addition to the agreements addressed in this manual.
 Each social work program will negotiate such agreements directly with administrative staff within the DCP&P office where their students have been placed.

-- a.
-Clarifying mutual expectations about roles, responsibilities, work schedule, method of documenting hours worked, who to call if sick, and so forth. - b.
-Providing the student with an orientation to the agency, including agency structure, authority, and linkages to community, institutions, and agencies. - c.
-Helping the student to understand appropriate agency dress, office and telephone etiquette, etc. - d.
+- d.
 Assuring that the student is aware of the critical importance of adhering to agency policy, especially in areas of protecting confidentiality, managing risk, and understanding other areas of potential liability - e.
 Helping the student to become comfortable in the agency setting and to manage anxieties about performance - f.
 Developing, with the student's input, a BCWEP Competency-Based Learning Plan - g.
 Providing the student with work space and necessary supplies - h.
 Providing the student with opportunities to participate in a variety of activities designed to build child welfare competencies - i.
-Providing the student with opportunities to learn agency documentation - j.
+Providing the student with opportunities to learn agency documentation - i.
 Conducting an ongoing assessment of the student's learning - k.
 Giving the student progressively more responsible roles as the student develops confidence and competence-and assuring that the student does not attempt to practice outside of a student's scope of practice - I. Modeling good practice skills - m.
 Helping the student learn what it means to be part of a team - n.
 Arranging for the student to participate in staff meetings - o.
 Arranging for the student to have some experience relating to other agencies - p.
 Discussing the student's progress with the student's social work program, on an asneeded basis, especially identifying areas of concern with the student's performance in a timely basis - q.
-Completing a written evaluation of the student's performance at the end of each semester - Completing an assessment of the student's learning at the end of the internship for purposes of tracking outcomes of BCWEP (See Appendix for BCWEP Trainee Assessment form) - s.
+Completing a written evaluation of the student's performance at the end of each semester - Completing an assessment of the student's learning at the midpoint and end of the internship for purposes of tracking outcomes of BCWEP (See Appendix for BCWEP Trainee Assessment form) - s.
 Completing a questionnaire or interview, giving feedback to BCWEP staff on the field instructor's experience with BCWEP